 Imagine for a moment what being in your boss’s shoes would feel like:

 - What insights would you gain in terms of process, responsibility, and getting things done?

 - What might you do differently if you had the whole team in mind?

 - If you needed to think about the budget more carefully?

 - If you had to think about managing your boss’s boss?

 - How would you feel being the person who takes the hit if things go wrong, but makes the call for decisions?

 - What would you do differently as an employee in how you manage up with this new point of view?

-by Mitchell Levy, CEO & Author, THiNKaha, Chief Evangelist, Gurus4Media
+by Mitchell Levy, link CEO & Author, decease THiNKaha, Chief Evangelist, Gurus4Media